rcj0003/django-autodrp/README.md

   }
 ```
 Now, admins can destroy a project, and projects cannot be deleted by non-admin and unauthenticated users.

+### Notes about AutoDRP
+In order to reduce redundant checks, AutoDRP automatically returns True for `has_object_permission` for checks such as ModelAttributeCheck.
+This is because using AutoDRPFilter as a filter backend should mean that whatever objects the user doesn't have permission will be filtered out already.
+For example, if one filters Project's queryset to only return active projects, checking to see if `project.is_active` would be redundant.
+If you are not using AutoDRPFilter, then, for example, ModelAttributeCheck takes a parameter named `enable_obj_permission` to check to see if the object has the same attributes it would've filtered for.

+For IsAuthenticated and IsAnonymous, they take a `filter` parameter when constructed that will use that check's `has_object_permission` if it exists.
+RequireAll will use `has_object_permission` for any checks that have it.

+If no checks have `has_object_permission` or `has_permission` (for their respective cases), then it is assumed that the user is allowed to do the action.
+This again assumes that the querysets will be filtered for the objects they have permission to see.

 # Final Notes